Log Attachments

 Current Limitations

-- Attachments can only be viewed inline in the browser
+- Text attachments can only be viewed inline in the browser